-Below are Lean Six Sigma success stories in the Government industry.
+Below is a growing list of Lean Six Sigma success stories in Government.
 For success stories in other industries, please visit our Lean Six Sigma Success Stories page.

 “Everyone knows that saving energy is a good thing, but most people will only be motivated when you can demonstrate just how much energy is being wasted, and how much potential there is for improvement.”
 The Building Energy Monitor (BEM) Program at Fort Campbell is raising the energy awareness of all installation occupants to achieve high energy savings.
 The BEM program manager is also pursuing Lean Six Sigma training to improve the program by “learning new tools to measure progress, analyze causes of poor performance, improve the program based off of results from the analysis and control the program for long-run success.”